Skip to Main Content

 1. Generative AI, zero-click search turns e-commerce into a conversation

-Despite the fast rise of generative AI technology through tools like ChatGPT, many retailers are left wondering how to actually employ the technology in their e-commerce websites, whether or not customers will engage with it on search engines and, frankly, what they need to change to avoid getting left behind.
+Despite the fast rise of generative AI technology—particularly large language models (LLMs), through tools like ChatGPT—many organizations are left wondering which use cases provide the most value for their needs, whether or not customers will engage with it on search engines and, frankly, what they need to change to avoid getting left behind.

+How are consumers responding to the rapid commercial adoption of generative AI?
 Approximately 27 percent of consumers overall are excited about generative AI’s ability to improve real-time deal comparison and overall search results, according to a Publicis Sapient global consumer survey.
-This introduction of “zero-click” search on Google will have significant implications for e-commerce next year—as links to third-party affiliate websites will fall to the wayside and content from owned brand websites as well as sponsored shopping listings will dominate Google’s top real estate.

-While this shift to generative search may take longer to infiltrate brand websites, almost half (43 percent) of consumers that have used a generative AI tool expect that brands will employ the technology to improve their customer experience.
-Retailers that experiment with the generative style in 2024 will create a competitive advantage.
+While this shift to generative and intent based search may take longer to infiltrate brand websites, almost half (43 percent) of consumers that have used a generative AI tool expect that brands will employ the technology to improve their customer experience.
+Organizations that experiment with the generative style in 2025 will create a competitive advantage.

-"Retail media networks are the biggest e-commerce profitability play for retailers in 2024.
-Even retailers that partially invest in point solutions are seeing hundreds of millions in annual revenue at extremely high margins (40%-60%)."
+"Media networks are the biggest e-commerce profitability play for retailers in 2025.
+Even retailers that partially invest in point solutions are seeing hundreds of millions in annual revenue at extremely high margins (40-60%)."

 Guy Elliott , Executive Vice President